Skip to Main Content

 Why Bread Savings?

-Bread Financial is an online-only bank that offers high-yield savings products and nine CD terms, ranging from three months to five years.
-Each term earns a competitive yield, but you'll need at least $1,500 — deposited in a single transaction — to open an account.
-Bread Savings is a product of Comenity Capital Bank, which has existed for more than 20 years.
+Bread Savings is an online-only bank that offers a high-yield savings account and nine CD terms, ranging from three months to five years.
+Each term earns a competitive yield, but you'll need at least $1,500 to open a CD.

 • Annual percentage yield